Elderfields Preserve

 Elderfields Preserve (also known as Elderfields Historic Preserve) is a historic museum, farm, nature preserve, and cultural center located within the Incorporated Village of Flower Hill, in Nassau County, on Long Island, in New York, United States. it is owned and operated by the County of Nassau.

 Description

 Overview

 The preserve is home to the Hewlett-Munson-Williams House.
 This farmhouse was built around 1675 as part of the historic Hewlett farm, making it one of the oldest homes still standing in the area and on Long Island, as a whole.
-The Hewlett family owned this property for 224 years, until selling it to Carlos W. Munson - the heir to the Munson Steamship Company - in 1904.
-Carlos and his wife, Mabel, were prominent figures in the early history of Flower Hill, and Carlos was the person who named the farm Elderfields.
+The Hewlett family owned this property for 224 years.
+It was eventually purchased by Carlos W. Munson – the heir to the Munson Steamship Company – in 1904.
+Carlos and his wife, Mabel, were prominent figures in the early history of Flower Hill, and he was the person who named the farm Elderfields.

-Henry de V. Williams would eventually purchase the property, and left the land to Nassau County, which acquired it in 1996.
+Henry de V. Williams would eventually purchase the property, and bequeathed it to Nassau County; the county acquired it in 1996, upon Williams' death.

 A walled garden and two carriage sheds are also located in the preserve.